secretflow/sfl/docs/CONTRIBUTING.md

 ## Reporting issues

-If commands or previews aren't working as expecting, please file an issue at
+If commands or previews aren't working as expected, please file an issue at
 <https://github.com/secretflow/doctools/issues>.

 For project-specific questions, please file an issue in this repository instead.